-We’re all about this muffin in a mug, especially when it’s fall and we want cinnamon in everything.
-Substitute a natural sweetener like maple syrup or honey if you don’t use stevia, and if you’re running short on time, skip the frosting—you won’t miss it (that much).
+We’re all about this pastry in a mug, especially when it’s cooler outside and we want cinnamon in everything.
+This mug treat delivers all of the comforting flavors of a cinnamon-roll breakfast, but with more fiber and nutrition.
+And tbh, if you’re running short on time, skip the frosting—you won’t miss it (that much).

 The perfect excuse to eat cake for breakfast—after all, it’s oatmeal and peanut butter, what cake could be healthier?
 Just mix it up, toss in the microwave, and you’re out the door with a breakfast that won’t leave you frantically rummaging through your desk for snacks one hour later.

 Pancake à la souffle.
-It’s fluffy, it’s a pancake, and it’s in a mug—it's everything we could want.
+It’s fluffy, it’s a pancake, and it’s in a mug—it's everything you could want.
 Add some blueberries for a sweeter version or cheese if you’re craving savory.
-Just don’t forget the non-stick spray, or else you’ll have a very sad-looking mug at the end of your meal.
+Just don’t forget to grease the mug with butter or else you’ll have a very sad-looking mug at the end of your meal.

 This one takes a bit longer—11 minutes—but we're talking potatoes here.
 The sweet potatoes mixed with savory veggies and cheese are a perfect combination, not to mention sweet potato's great nutritional benefits, like its anti-cancer and anti-inflamatory properties.Sweet potato (Ipomoea batatas [L.] Lam)--a valuable medicinal food: a review.
 Mohanraj R, Sivasankar S. Journal of medicinal food, 2014, Jun.;17(7):1557-7600.
 The touch of rosemary at the end adds the perfect finishing flavor.

 Not to worry, egg lovers, we’ve got you covered too.
-This recipe calls for egg whites only, but feel free to use the yolks as well—they won’t hurt you.
 This blend of spinach, peppers, and tomato is awesome, but you can substitute any veggies or meat for a create-your-own style.

 A warm and delicious way to get your veggies for the day, this recipe tastes rich and flavorful while staying healthy.
-Be prepared: It calls for an oven, so while it’s super simple to mix up, the baking time is longer.
-If you’re in a pinch, the microwave would work as well.
+There's no more I-don't-have-time-to-eat-breakfast excuses allowed.

 This recipe loads up on the good stuff—quinoa and pumpkin—and uses maple syrup to sweeten it up.
 Pop one of these bad boys in the microwave before work for a seasonal dish that doesn't go overboard.